Karrington History, Family Crest & Coats of Arms

 Early History of the Karrington family

-Another 231 words (16 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Karrington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Karrington research.
+Another 115 words (8 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Karrington History in all our PDF Extended History products and printed products wherever possible.

 Karrington Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Karrington has been recorded under many different variations, including Carrington, Carington, Kerrington, Karrington, Kerington, Carinton and many more.